arasmodirpolimi/MCP-Claude-Desktop/README.md

 Missing preflight or mismatched origin commonly produces a generic browser `TypeError: Failed to fetch`.

 ### Key Rotation & Leak Response
+### Anthropic Error Handling Improvements

+The server now performs limited automatic recovery for common Anthropic upstream failures:

+1. Overloaded (HTTP 529 / `overloaded_error`)
+	- Up to 3 attempts with incremental backoff (1s, 2s, 3s) before giving up.
+	- Returns JSON error payload with `classification: "overloaded"` for the basic stream endpoint or emits retry events in tool-aware mode.
+	- Recommended: wait a few seconds and retry; overloads are transient.

+2. Model Not Found (HTTP 404 / `not_found_error`)
+	- Automatic fallback across a candidate list (`claude-3-5-sonnet(-latest)`, `haiku`, `opus`).
+	- If all fallbacks fail, the error is returned with `classification: "not_found"`.
+	- Action: verify the `ANTHROPIC_MODEL` env or update to a currently available model.

+3. Generic Errors
+	- Other non-OK statuses are surfaced with `classification: "error"`.
+	- The first 400 characters of the upstream response body are included for context.

+Tool-aware streaming (`/anthropic/ai/chat-stream`) now emits structured `error` events containing the classification tokens in the message string.
+The client maps these to friendlier system messages.

+If you see repeated overloaded errors despite retries, consider lowering concurrency, using a lighter model (haiku), or adding a circuit-breaker that delays new requests for ~15s after a failure burst.
 If a provider key was exposed:
 1. Generate a new key immediately (provider dashboard).
 2. Update Worker/server secret and redeploy.